foo123/editor-grammar/grammar-reference.md

 * all block-type tokens can have *different styles* for `block delimiters` and `block interior` (see examples), for example having a block token with ID `"heredoc"` , the interior different style can be represented in `Style` part of grammar as `"heredoc.inside"` (make sure your token `IDs` do not accidentally match this option)

+* all block-type tokens can be empty (default).
+If a block must necessarily contain something (be non-empty, e.g regular expressions modeled as blocks), set the `"empty":false` flag to `false`.

 ####Action Tokens